SilkyFowl/TryFsNeovim/README.md

-# FsNeovim
+# TryFsNeovim
-FsNeovim is a MessagePack-rpc learning project that aims to be an F# client for Neovim, distributed under [MIT License](/LICENSE)
+TryFsNeovim is a MessagePack-rpc learning project that aims to be an F# client for Neovim, distributed under [MIT License](/LICENSE)

 ## CI Status
 |||